acend/terraform-training/content/en/docs/03/_index.md

 ---
 title: "Local states"
-weight: 11
+weight: 3
-sectionnumber: 1.1
+sectionnumber: 3
 ---

-In this Chapter we will leran the real bascis of terraform.
-You will understand how you can plan and apply your config.
+Here you will understand how you can plan and apply your config.
 After all the work is done you will also learn how to destroy your content.

 ## Creation